jaredkrinke/log/content/posts/programming-languages/minimal-dev-env-4.md

 ## Linux on a laptop... is pretty great!
 As an aside, I'm compelled to comment on how much the laptop experience on Linux has improved since I last gave up (in the mid-00s).
 The sub-200 MB Alpine Linux installer *just worked*, even for Wi-Fi!
 Additionally, I discovered that, even though the netbook shipped with 32-bit Windows, its processor is actually 64-bit, so now I'm running an architecture that is *still relevant*.
 This is intriguing to me because Deno only supports 64-bit processors, and I assumed that the old hardware I had laying around couldn't run Deno.

+Having said that, at one point I decided to see if Debian would work better than Alpine.
+The Debian installer worked great (it automatically supported wireless networking on my netbook), but after installation wireless stopped working.
+After a few hours of researching and trying to fix the problem, I reverted back to Alpine.

 # Performance
 Here's a quick performance comparison of building this site using [md2blog](https://jaredkrinke.github.io/md2blog/), on various JavaScript runtimes, between my Raspberry Pi 1 B and my Dell Inspiron Mini 1018: